cakephp/docs/en/development/dispatch-filters.rst

 The ``on`` key only takes ``before`` and ``after`` as valid values, and evidently means whether the filter should run before or after any controller code is executed.
-Additionaly to defining filters with the ``callable`` key, you also get the chance to define a priority for your filters, if none is specified then a default of ``10`` is selected for you::
+Additionally to defining filters with the ``callable`` key, you also get the chance to define a priority for your filters, if none is specified then a default of ``10`` is selected for you::